RzgarHosseini/Predictability/README.md

 ## Step 0: Downloading the CT-CBN software.
-CBN model has been developed by Prof. Niko Beerenwinkel group and the software is free to download in the link below: https://www.bsse.ethz.ch/cbg/software/ct-cbn.html
+CBN model has been developed by Prof. Niko Beerenwinkel group and the software is free to download via the link below: https://www.bsse.ethz.ch/cbg/software/ct-cbn.html

 ## Step 1: Preparing the genotype file.